dawsonrs/MountCheck/README.md

 check for any unmounted filesystems which are meant to be online (ufs, vxfs, zfs, nfs for Solaris and ext*, nfs for Linux) check for read-only filesystems

-cifs functionality still to be added (both mounts and exports) nfs export functionality to be added
+cifs functionality still to be added (for exports) nfs export functionality to be added

 how to run: